lloyd-livengood/tuxborn_lite_on_deck/README.md

      - If you encounter any problems, check your logs and debug the problem.
 Start a new baby each time.
      - Yes, this is tedious as hell, but it's better to encounter the problems here than on your main character 100+ hours in.
      - Take some time to experiment with your new mods functions.
 Tinker with the in-game MCM to experiment and see what you like and dislike.
 Remember your settings for your main playthrough.
+10. Enjoy the fruits of your labor
+    - Todd Howard you've done it again.
+Now go brag to your friends about the monstrosity you got running on your deck.

+## 1 - 2
+   - Not gonna elaborate on these, should be self explanatory
+## 3
+   - Download and install the rockerbacon version of MO2.
+Follow the instructions exactly.
+Make sure to install dependencies like 7z and protontricks.
+     - If it is your first time in MO2, follow the tutorial to learn how the interface works.
+## 4
+   - When launching MO2, select SkyrimSE, and follow the on screen prompts.
+When prompted to